What is tricot fabric UK?

 As well as being a soft fabric, tricots are remarkably sturdy and secure.
 Because of these attributes, tricot fabrics are often used as a lining material – both for garments and for items such as jewellery boxes, luggage and storage containers.
 Thanks to their construction, these materials will not billow or sag out of place.
 They can stand up to a good level of day-to-day wear and tear.

-Originally, tricot was only made from silk, but the advantage of making them nowadays, is that they can be made with a wealth of fibres, including; nylon, polyester, acetate, cotton, and viscose.
-Elastane can be included into the mix to add stretch.
+Originally, tricot was only made from silk, but the advantage of making them nowadays is that they can be made with a wealth of fibres, including; nylon, polyester, acetate, cotton, and viscose.
+Elastane can be included in the mix to add stretch.
+Print your design on tricot material for your next project.